 - When you are done with this duty, you can also check the corresponding check box.

 In addition to its main functionality - adding duties and assigning them to specific users - our Duties app template offers some extra benefits like the Pull to Refresh feature or the ability to send notifications when a device goes offline (or back online), etc.

 A very handy tool to use when several app users need to efficiently coordinate their work by adding new duties simultaneously: this way, every group member is kept updated:

 With this feature, you will be instantly notified when your device connection goes offline:

 Also, after your device automatically reconnects, you will be informed that your network connection is restored:

-Before the app can be used efficiently, some personalization changes need to be made to the server code library that manages sending confirmation emails, inserts the correct app store links, etc.
+Before the app can be used efficiently, some personalization changes need to be made to the server code library that manages sending confirmation emails, inserting the correct app store links, etc.

 - Click the Server Code link located to the right of the top app Toolbar to open the Server Code dashboard in a new window so that you can now work with it without even closing the project.

 - On the Server Code page, select DutiesSettings to open the library: